sxjack/uav_electronic_ids/esp32_rid/README.md

 ## Build

 * Program the ESP32 with the bin file using its USB port.
-* Connect a 5V supply to VIN (optional).
+* Connect a 5V supply to VIN & GND (optional).
 I would avoid powering via USB and VIN at the same time.
 There should be a diode...
-* Connect the GPS module to TX2 & RX2.
+* Connect the GPS module to 3.3V, GND, TX2 & RX2.

 ## Configuration